mattermost/docs/source/deployment/guest-accounts.rst

 Guest Authentication
 ---------------------

-Guests can access the Mattermost server via email invitation, and be authenticated using AD/LDAP or SAML 2.0 with the **Guest Attribute** setting in the
+Guests can access the Mattermost server via email invitation, and be authenticated using AD/LDAP or SAML 2.0.
-System Console.
 Before you proceed, ensure that the authentication method you wish to use is correctly configured on your server and enabled in Mattermost.
 For configuration steps and technical documentation, see `Active Directory/LDAP Setup <https://docs.mattermost.com/deployment/sso-ldap.html>`_ and `SAML Single-Sign-On <https://docs.mattermost.com/deployment/sso-saml.html>`_.

-The **Guest Attribute** is a filter specific to guest access controlled by your organization's AD/LDAP or SAML system.
-Guests who are assigned this attribute will have the Guest role applied immediately upon first sign-in instead of the default member user role.
-This eliminates having to manually assign the role in the System Console.

-If a Guest user has the **Guest Attribute** removed in the SAML system, the synchronization processes will not automatically promote them to a member user role.
-This is done manually via **System Console > User Management**.
-If a member user has the **Guest Attribute** added, the synchronization processes will automatically demote the member user to the guest role.

 Converting a member user to guest will not change the channels they are in; however they will be restricted from discovering additional channel and unable to DM/GM users outside of the channels they are in.
 They can be added to channels by Team and System Admins.